Maxime-Jauroyon/Univ-Ghostlab/README.md

 - Robust network architecture.
 - Works on Linux (Ubuntu/Debian), macOS and Windows (WSL).

+## Architecture

+### C Sources

+The architecture uses the concept of concurrency to be able to use only blocking sockets :

+#### Server

+- Main thread: Draws and handles interactions with the user interface (in a loop which should run at least 60 times per second).
+- TCP Acceptor Thread: Waits and accepts new clients (on a TCP socket).
+- TCP Listener Thread: Waits and handles a client's messages (on a TCP connected socket).
+- Ghosts Handler Thread: Moves a random quantity of ghosts for each game in progress, after a random time (between 30 seconds and 90 seconds).

+#### Client

+- Main thread: Draws and handles interactions with the user interface (in a loop which should run at least 60 times per second).
+- TCP Listener Thread: Waits and handles the server's messages (on a TCP socket).
+- UDP Listener Thread: Waits and handles the UDP socket's messages.
+- General Multicast Listener Thread: Waits and handles the General Multicast's messages (this type of message can be send by the server to reach EVERY connected clients).
+- Game Multicast Listener Thread: Waits and handles the Game Multicast's messages (this type of message can be send by the server to reach EVERY connected clients of a specific game in progress).

 ## How To Use

 ### Compile And Launch (C Sources)